Zettelkasten-Method/zettelkasten.de/content/course/index.md

 layout: plain
 bodyclass: online-course
 created_at: 2024-01-10 11:50:00 +0100
-description: "Next cohort in June/July 2024: Zettelkasten Method 101, Mastering the basics to unlock your Integrated Thinking Environment.
-A live workshop for 10 participants."
+description: "Next cohort in March 2025: Zettelkasten Method 101, Mastering the basics to unlock your Integrated Thinking Environment.
+A live workshop for 15 participants."
-updated_at: 2024-06-07 17:10:02 +0100
+updated_at: 2025-02-21 16:46:30 +0100
 toc: true
 ---
 ## Mastering the Basics to Unlock Your Integrated Thinking Environment